 - Marketing Strategy: Components to Implement & Measuring Results

-By the end of this guide, you’ll have a clearer idea of how to develop a marketing plan for your law firm, your position in the market, channels, strategies and closing more cases.
+By the end of this guide, you’ll have a clearer idea of how to develop a marketing plan for your law firm, your positioning in the market, channels, strategies and how it all works together to generate more cases.

 Law Firm Brand Positioning

-The first major marketing consideration a law firm should make is regarding the image it projects to the market.
-The principle concepts come down to what type of clients you’re trying to attract and the services your firm offers.
+The first major marketing consideration you should make is regarding the image your firm projects to the market.
+The principal concepts come down to what type of clients you’re trying to attract and the services your firm offers.
 This encompasses the concept of positioning in a market.
-When prospective clients are shopping around for lawyers, they’re going to take these things into account, whether it is a conscious or subconscious contributing factor.
+When prospective clients are shopping around for lawyers, they’re going to take these things into account.

 There are three primary questions an attorney has to answer about their practice:

-- What areas of law will you practice?
+- What areas of law do/will you practice?

 - What message do you want to promote to your market?

-These will help define some fundamental pillars in your firm, which will be used to make better decisions in the types of marketing and ad campaigns your law firm will run, the contents of your ads, marketing material as well as the audiences you desire to reach and how you speak to them to attract them into your firm’s front doors.
+These will help define some fundamental pillars in your firm, which will be used to make better decisions in the types of marketing and ad campaigns your law firm will run, the contents of your ads, marketing material as well as the audiences you desire to reach and how you speak to them that will attract your ideal clients and cases.

 Define Your Key Areas of Practice